Takahiro Miura

 Takahiro Miura (三浦 貴大, Miura Takahiro) is a Japanese actor.
-He graduated from Juntendo University Sports Health Science Department.
 He is represented with Anoré.

+Biography

+Miura was born on November 10, 1985 in Tokyo.
 His father is Tomokazu Miura who is also an actor, his mother is an actress and a former singer Momoe Yamaguchi, and his brother is a singer-songwriter and an actor Yutaro Miura.
+Through his brother, his sister-in-law is voice actress Yui Makino.

+He graduated from Juntendo University Sports Health Science Department.